 As we enter Phase 2 of BC's Restart Plan, local businesses in Richmond continue to adapt to new public safety and health guidelines.
 It is a challenging time for many businesses as they enter another phase of uncertainty with new regulations.
-However, despite all the adversity, Richmond businesses have demonstrated resiliency and determination; many have pivoted their operations to offer a different type of experience to its customer.
-Some businesses have also gone beyond and above to give back to our local community.
+However, despite all the adversity, Richmond businesses have demonstrated resiliency and determination; and many have pivoted their operations to offer a different type of experience to customers.
+Some businesses have also gone above and beyond to give back to our local community.

-Here are some inspiring, feel good stories from Richmond businesses that will lift your spirits.
+Here are a few inspiring, feel good stories from Richmond businesses that will lift your spirits.

 This is Part 2 of the Feel Good Stories blog series.
 For Part 1, please click here.